chibisnorlax/acnhfaq/index.md

 After you speak to them in the campsite, the villager will ask you to craft an item for them, occasionally teaching you a new DIY in the process.
 Repeat this process 3 times (invite camper, craft requested item) will allow you to ask them to move in on their third visit!
 The 3 days need not be consecutive.
 You can also juggle up to 8 in-progress amiibo scan-ins at a time; that is, if you scan in a 9th amiibo villager without completing the previous quests, the game will begin to delete its memory of the earlier camper visits.

 ### I traded one of my first five villagers with a 'basic' house layout, will they have a proper/default layout on the new island?
 Yes.
-Note: Any furniture, fish/bug you gifted them and **is on their floor** will be reset when they move to a new island.
+Additionally, any furniture, fish/bug you gifted them and **is on their floor** will be reset when they move to a new island.

 ### Is there any gameplay related benefit to gifting villagers?
-Yes, it increases your friendship level with them, for more info and also info on what gifts are 'safe' and won't clutter villagers' house layouts please refer to Yue's gifting guide here - https://yuexr.github.io/acnh/gift.html. <!-- TODO: link friendship section -->
+Yes, it increases your friendship level with them, for more info and also info on what gifts are 'safe' and won't clutter villagers' house layouts please refer to Yue's gifting guide here - https://yuexr.github.io/acnh/gift.html.
+You can also read about friendship mechanics [here](#what-is-friendshipwhat-are-friendship-levels).

 ### My villager wears clothing I gifted them, how do I reset it?
 - Villagers' gifted clothing can be removed via giving them over 24 wearable clothing items, as 24 is the limit for clothing a villager can hold.